RomainGsd/dead-man-s-switch/README.md

 ## Instructions
 ### Credentials file
-You must have a file named *credentials* at the root of the server You can find an example in named as *credentials_example.md*
+You must have a file named *credentials* at the root of the server.

+You can find an example in named as *credentials_example.md*.